CHATHAM NAVAL MEMORIAL

 Medway Archives & Local Studies Centre - Tel: 01634 332714

-A Visitor Information Panel has recently been installed at the Chatham Naval Memorial to provide information about the war casualties commemorated here.
-This is one of many panels being erected to help raise awareness of First and Second World War casualties in the UK (Oct 2013).
+A Visitor Information Panel has been installed to provide information about the war casualties commemorated here.
+This is one of many panels being erected to help raise awareness of First and Second World War casualties in the UK.

 After the First World War, an appropriate way had to be found of commemorating those members of the Royal Navy who had no known grave, the majority of deaths having occurred at sea where no permanent memorial could be provided.